 Immanuel With Us Today

 I’ve been pondering this a lot lately.
 Changes in life leave me empty.
 Losing loved ones, taking care of aging parents, these seasons are lonely even if others are around.
-I used to fight it, the loneliness.
+I used to fight the loneliness.
 But I’ve been reminded lately that these feelings can be good because they open time and space in my heart for Immanuel.
 The empty makes me a little desperate for him.

 Looking back at my life, with each military move, each deployment, the shock of motherhood, and the bittersweet success of grown children leaving home, God has been with me.